-During the reporting period, no further amounts were drawn down under the FSCS compensation deed to defray the associated costs of pursuing Objective 1 as they fall due.
-At the end of the report period, there remains a balance to hand of circa £203k and the total amount drawn under the deed remains £19.6 million.
+During the reporting period, a further £1.6 million was drawn down under the FSCS Compensation Deed to defray the associated costs of pursuing Objective 1 as they fall due.
+At the end of the report period, there remains a balance to hand of circa £714k and the total amount drawn under the Deed is £21.1 million.